isabahalovv/shortest-path-task/README.md

 As it is shown picture above, journey starts with the index of (1,3) and tries all possible ways to reach final point (4,2).
 Finally, **red** and **pink** colored arrows are chosen as candidates to be the best route.
 Then, program checks both roads to select one of them with less jam.
 And pink colored route is our winner.

 ---
-## Second task: Write a function which finds a shortest path to given index then to finish point with least traffic jam.
+## Task 2 : Write a function which finds a shortest path to given index then to finish point with least traffic jam.
 ### Starting point : (0,0_index_)
 ### First destination : (1,3) (_index_)
 ### Finish point : (4,2) (_index_)